cvicki/Nmodel/log-files/N-model/README.md

 ###### d13:
 Description: In addition to d12 parameters, also value function estimates and value NN outputs for the same states.

+###### d14, d14_2:
+Description: Uses algo 1's value and advantage function to update policy and run code.
+Randomly chose 5 episodes from the second trajectory and output the estimates of the value and advantage functions for each policy update. d14 runs for 15 iterations, d14_2 runs for 30 iterations.
+Other parameters are the default parameters.

+Parameters:
+- Advantage parameters:
+  - algo 2:
+  - 'adv2_4911': unsummed advantage estimate using algo 2 for the 4911th episode of the second (last) trajectory.
+Unsummed meaning, only the first element of the summation (eq.
+4.7) is returned.
+  - 'adv2_full_4911': the advantage estimate using algo 2 (all the elements summed).
+  - algo 1:
+  - 'adv1_4911': advantage function estimate using algo 1's eq.
+  - misc:
+  - 'state1_4911': buffer 1's state at the 4911th episode
+  - 'state2_4911': buffer 2's state at the 4911th episode
+  - 'diff4911': 'adv1_4911' - 'adv2_full_4911'
+  - note: same naming scheme follows for the other 4 states.
+- Value parameters:
+  - 'val_NN4911': output of the value function neural net.
+The NN is updated using algo 1's val. function estimate.
+  - 'val1_4911': estimate of value function using algo 1 of the 4911th epsiode of trajectory 2.
+  - 'val2_4911': estimate of value function using algo 2.

+Results:

+###### d15:
+Description: Value function with algo 1 and modified algo 2 advantage function.
+Using only the first unsummed value instead of entire summation. (will run later)

+###### d16:
+Description: State specific advantage function logging.
+Chose the 10 most common state and averaged the advantages at each state for the trajectory.
+Values are for the second trajectory.
+Used algo 1's value and advantage function to update policy.

+###### d17:
+Description: Used new advantage function and algo 2's value function.
+New value (zeta(x^(t+1))) found using the next value of value_NN.

+###### d18:
+Description: Used new advanatage function and algo 2's value function.
+New value (zeta(x^(t+1))) found by shifting trajectory['observes'] down one and repredicting the values using the val NN.